crs4/bbmri-it-school-tutorials/02-tutorial-data-management/Data_Management_Tutorial.md

 * Programmatic Access
 * Molgenis

-**NOTE** In the directory named Solutions some example of solutions or answers to question posed in the tutorial are provided, divided in sections, one per chapter.
-The names of the example files start with the paragraph where the question is posed, e.g, 6-loads_data_into_tables.py in directory Solutions/01-Relational-databases refer to paragraph numbered 6 of the Relation databases tutorial.
+**NOTE** In the directory named `solutions`, examples of solutions or answers to questions posed in the tutorial are provided, divided into sections, one per chapter.
+The names of the example files start with the paragraph where the question is posed, e.g, 06-loads_data_into_tables.py in directory solutions/01-Relational-databases refers to paragraph numbered 6 of the Relational databases tutorial.

 # Relational Databases